-(May 29, 2009 New York, NY) Creative Time is pleased to announce its new public art quadrennial: PLOT, taking place on historic Governors Island and featuring international artists responding to the island with new, site-responsive artworks.
+(May 29, 2009 New York, NY) Creative Time is pleased to announce its new public art quadrennial: PLOT, taking place on historic Governors Island and featuring international artists responding to the island with new, sire-responsive artworks.
 The first edition of PLOT, This World & Nearer Ones, is curated by Mark Beasley.
 The project is produced in association with Governors Island Preservation and Education Corporation, the National Park Service, NYC & Company, and the Office of the Mayor.
+The first edition, entitled This World & Nearer Ones, will be curated by Mark Beasley.
 PLOT09 will draw thousands to Governors Island to explore the artwork and numerous other public programs.
 PLOT09 is free and open to the public, and will open on June 27.